zengyifei/twitter-scraper/README.md

 500 requests / 15 minutes

 `GetForYouTweets` returns a channel with the specified number of for you home tweets.
 It’s using the `FetchForYouTweets` method under the hood.
+Read how this method works in [Methods that returns channels](#methods-that-returns-channels).

 ```golang
 for tweet := range scraper.GetForYouTweets(context.Background(), 50) {